 Sculptor, artist & designer

-I like to work with reclaimed materials and my intention is to bring those often discarded materials back to life.
+I like to work with reclaimed materials and my intention is to bring those often discarded materials back to life as contemporary art and sculptures.
 I prefer old reclaimed wood, mostly redwood.

 "Old wood is to me like turning 40 or 50 - you have some dents, scratches and cracks, you have seen a lot, enjoyed being around, withstood some hardship, but there is more to experience, new things to do and new adventures ahead.
 I give the wood a chance for a fresh start and new use for it - just like in real life."